saltyshiomix/react-ssr/packages/core/README.md

 - SSR (Server Side Rendering) as a view template engine
 - Dynamic
   - `props`
-    - Passing the server data to the client `props`
+    - Passing the server data to the React client `props`
     - Suitable for dynamic routes like blogging
   - `Head` component
 - HMR when `process.env.NODE_ENV !== 'production'`